wp-plugins/rating-widget/readme.txt

 = 1.1.4 =
 * Fix: Initial size icons are now match to the selected theme and type.
-* Fix: Initial themes list is now match the saved rating type.
+* Fix: Initial themes list is now match the saved thumb & star rating type.
 * Fix: ReadOnly icons are now linked to the correct url.
 * Fix: Themes list loading Gif is now points to the correct url.